sinclairzx81/typedriver/readme.md

 ## Overview

-TypeDriver is a runtime type system that compiles TypeScript, JSON Schema and Standard Schema definitions into high performance validators.
-It works by transforming definitions into a common Type IR then uses JIT compilation to produce a uniform high performance validator.
+TypeDriver is a runtime type system that compiles TypeScript, JSON Schema and Standard Schema definitions into high performance JSON Schema validators.
+It also hosts the TypeScript type system statically inside TypeScript types which enables it to infer types from string definitions.

-TypeDriver is designed to use the inference performance provided by TypeScript 7 native compiler as well as to promote validation using established industry specifications, specifically JSON Schema.
-It can be used either as a standalone validator or integrated into REST and RPC services to help validate data received over the wire.

 License MIT